App version: 0.1.0

 Refinancing Can Affect Car Loan Amortization

 If you have a vehicle loan currently, it's possible that you might want to refinance it into a new loan at different terms.
 Doing so could save you money if you're able to secure a lower interest rate.
 But auto loan refinancing can also affect your car loan amortization schedule.
 For example, if you end up extending the loan term, that can add months or even years onto your amortization schedule.
-And again, the longer the loan term, the more interest you could end up paying altogether, even if the new rate is significantly lower than your original auto loan.
+And again, the longer the loan term, the more interest you could end up paying altogether, even if the new rate is significantly lower than your original auto loan rate.
 Before refinancing, it’s a good idea to do the math to determine how much you could save in interest to help you decide if it's worth it.
 Keep in mind that you may have trouble refinancing an auto loan if you're currently upside down, meaning that you owe more than the vehicle is worth.
 Lenders may require you to have a certain loan-to-value ratio to be approved for a refinance loan.

 The Takeaway

 When it comes to financing a vehicle, it's important to ensure that you're getting the most value for your money.
 Your auto loan amortization schedule is a major tool in understanding where your money is going.
-Knowing how car loan amortization works can help you choose the right auto loan financing option for your needs in the future.
-And it can also give you some useful guidelines if you want to consider refinancing your current auto loan.Use auto loan amortization tools to get control of your loan.
+Knowing how car loan amortization works can help you choose the right auto loan financing option for your needs in the future, and it can also give you some useful guidelines if you want to consider refinancing your current auto loan.If you’re considering refinancing, Lantern by SoFi can help.
+Fill out one simple form to get offers from multiple lenders in our network.

 Frequently Asked Questions